INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: THE INSPIRE PROJECT

 Finally, in DR2 \citet[hereafter INSPIRE DR2]{DAgo23}, the fourth paper of the series, we have performed a detailed stellar kinematic study on 40 objects, focusing on all sources of systematic uncertainties that affect the determination of the integrated stellar velocity dispersion.
 This quantity might be useful, in the future, as a selection criterion to identify reliable relic candidates.
 In fact, from DR1, we have shown that, at equal stellar mass, relics (and especially extreme relics) have larger velocity dispersion values than normal-sized ETGs and ultra-compact non-relics.
 However, this result needs to be confirmed with a larger statistical sample of galaxies.

-The definition of ``relic" we used in the DR1 paper is completely arbitrary and was intended as an operative way to identify objects that had formed the great majority of their stars at very high-z.
-Now that the \INSPIRE\ sample is completed, we move away from this simple operative definition and define instead a ``degree of relicness" (DoR) for all the 52 UCMGs based on their star formation histories (SFH).
+In \citetalias{Spiniello+21}, we adopted an operational definition of ``relic" as a way to identify objects that had formed the great majority of their stars at very high-z.
+Now that the \INSPIRE\ sample is completed, we move away from this empirical definition and define instead a quantitative number, the ``degree of relicness" (DoR), for all the 52 UCMGs based on their star formation histories (SFH).
 As we will discuss in Section~\ref{sec:results}, the DoR not only provides a useful parameter to quantify how ``extreme'' the SFH is, enabling an operative definition of relics, but it also serves as a means to quantify the relative contribution of very old and lately formed (or accreted) stars.
 Finally, a larger number statistic, which is now achieved, will also allow us to assess whether the DoR correlates with morphological (sizes), photometrical (colours) and structural (boxyness/diskyness) properties and/or with the environment in which UCMGs live, and hence shed light on their formation mechanisms.